 4.04.2 The hosting individual(s) and/or group(s) must be publicly and frequently made clear to all persons attending or participating in each forum.
-Forums hosted by the Commission, or otherwise purporting impartiality, shall only be conducted provided vigorous and defensible efforts to ensure a fair and impartial process are made.
+Forums hosted by the Commission, or otherwise purporting impartiality, shall only be conducted provided vigorous and defensible efforts to ensure a fair and impartial process is made.

 4.04.3 Individuals or groups hosting campaign forums may not do so using student organization funds without express approval of the governing body of that student organization, as reflected in their constitution.
-Individuals or groups hosting campaign forums may not do so using any funds received from the Co-Curricular Funding Committee, Student Travel, Student Government, or any other student fee funded departments.
+Individuals or groups hosting campaign forums may not do so using any funds received from SGA, student fee or general fund departments, including in kind like copies, paper, etc.